Diarrhoea can be a side effect of cancer treatment or the cancer itself. Having a combination of treatments can sometimes make diarrhoea worse.

 You may have diarrhoea after surgery to your:

-It might only be a short term problem.
-But sometimes it can continue for weeks or months after your surgery.
+It might only be a short term problem for a few weeks or months.
+But some surgery might cause life long changes.
 Your doctor should discuss this with you before your operation.

 Bone marrow or stem cell transplant